Win a free golf book!

 Little Slices of Scotland

-Grand Cypress Resort is Jack Nicklaus' 54-hole tribute to St. Andrews (particularly the New Course, opened in 1988).
+Grand Cypress Resort is Jack Nicklaus' 54-hole tribute to St. Andrews (particularly the Grand Cypress New Course, opened in 1988).
 These low-profile golf holes (located in old citrus groves near the massive Hyatt Regency) come replete with gumdrop mounds, large double greens, hidden pot bunkers, and a meandering burn.
-Golfers who have never been to Scotland might be fooled, but the resort reeks of money, exclusiveness, and high maintenance, three characteristics decidedly not St. Andrews.
+Golfers have never been to Scotland might be fooled, but the resort reeks of money, exclusiveness, and high maintenance, three characteristics decidedly not St. Andrews.

 It plays as similar to The Old Course as Grand Cypress does, just in different ways.
 There are no double greens, but the fairways are endlessly wide and without a blade of rough, humping and bumping links-like over the rippling terrain, blending smoothly into giant, quickly moving greens.
 Furthermore the ground is firm and ideally suited to the running shot, especially when a good central Florida breeze is up.